BritishBenji/StageMusicBot/README.md

 This bot is made to sit in a Stage Channel, and play music from your local machine 24/7, simple as that!

+Looking to run this on replit?
+Check the [replit branch](https://github.com/BritishBenji/StageMusicBot/tree/replit)!

 ## How to Install:

 Please try to follow these instructions first, if find that there is something you are unsure on, feel free to contact me on Discord (https://discord.gg/qBq2WSsgvv) or open an issue, and I'll be more than happy to help.